bobhyun/TS-API/en/TS-API.en.md

 # Parameters
-caps    # Only requested "caps" item, If not specified, includes all information ch      # specify channels, If not specified, all channels in use
+caps    # Only requested "caps" item, If not specified, includes all information ch      # specify channels, If not specified, all channels in use reload  # Request updated information with the latest information from your channel's camera (@0.9.1)

 # Examples
 # Only requests device capabilities for each channel in use